iff-gsc/LADAC/README.md

   2. You may also need some MATLAB toolboxes like Curve Fitting Toolbox, Aerospace Blockset, Aerospace Toolbox, MATLAB Coder, MATLAB Compiler, Simulink Control Design, Simulink Coder depending on what you want to do
-- Clone LADAC (generally the main branch should be used).
+- Clone LADAC including its submodules (generally the main branch should be used).
   - If your project is a Git repository, you should add LADAC as a submodule:
     ```
     git add submodule https://github.com/iff-gsc/ladac.git